 All about the menopause

-Find out more about the menopause, its causes and when it starts here.
+Here you can find out more about the menopause, its causes and what it means.

 What's the menopause?

 The menopause is when a person stops having periods and can’t get pregnant naturally anymore.
-Usually it happens slowly – your periods start becoming less frequent over a few months or years, and eventually they just stop altogether.
+Usually it happens slowly.
+Your periods start becoming less frequent over a few months or years - the perimenopause – and eventually they just stop altogether.
 Sometimes it can happen suddenly when your period ends one month and then doesn’t return.

 What causes the menopause?

-The menopause is a natural part of aging that usually happens when your periods stop due to lower hormone levels.
+The menopause is a natural part of ageing that usually happens when your periods stop due to lower hormone levels.
 Footnote [1]

 Your ovaries stop releasing eggs and your body produces significantly lower levels of oestrogen and progesterone.
 After this, your menstrual cycle stops and you can't conceive naturally any longer.